gandhambindusree-web/Disease-Prediction-from-Medical-Data/README.md

-# Heart Disease Prediction ML
+# Disease Prediction from Medical data Using Machine Learning

 ## Overview
 This is a Machine Learning project that predicts whether a person has heart disease using a Random Forest Classifier.